Gloucestershire: Media

 Gloucestershire's only daily newspaper is the Western Daily Press, while The Citizen, which covers Gloucester, Stroud and the Forest of Dean, and the Gloucestershire Echo, which covers Cheltenham, Tewkesbury and the Cotswolds, were published daily but since October 2017 have been weekly publications.
-All three, along with free weeklies The Forester, Stroud Life, The Gloucester News and The Cheltenham and Tewkesbury News, are published by Local World.
+All three, along with free weeklies 'The Forester', 'Stroud Life', 'The Gloucester News', and 'The Cheltenham and Tewkesbury News', are published by Local World.

 The Stroud News & Journal is a weekly paid-for newspaper based in Stroud.
 It is published in a tabloid format by Newsquest.
 Newsquest also produces the weekly Wilts and Gloucestershire Standard newspaper, which covers the southern and eastern parts of the county as well as the weekly Gloucestershire Gazette, which covers the south of the county and much of South Gloucestershire.

 Gloucester News Centre is an independent news website with news and information for Gloucestershire.

-Radio stations in Gloucestershire include BBC Radio Gloucestershire and Heart Gloucestershire, Sunshine Radio and The Breeze (Cheltenham & North Gloucestershire).
+Radio stations in Gloucestershire include BBC Radio Gloucestershire, BBC Radio Bristol (for South Gloucestershire), Heart West, Sunshine Radio and Greatest Hits Radio Gloucestershire.
 There are also several community radio stations including Gloucester FM, Radio Winchcombe, Forest of Dean Radio, North Cotswold Community Radio, and Severn FM.

 Local TV for the county is provided by BBC West and ITV West Country from Bristol, although in the northern extremes of Gloucestershire, BBC Midlands and ITV Central (West) from Birmingham covers this area.
 Some eastern parts of the county (Cirencester and parts of the Cotswolds) receive BBC South and ITV Meridian from Oxford.